 - These reusable packing bags from ProEco are made of recycled polyester.

 We also love that they are very affordable and come in different sizes.
-They are also semi-transparent and in different colours so it is easy to know what you have inside the bags when going through your suitcase.
+They are also semi-transparent and in different colours, so it is easy to know what you have inside the bags when going through your suitcase.

 Zero Waste Travel Makeup

 I have been trying to eliminate a lot of commercial makeup from my bag, mainly avoiding sulfates, phthalates, and parabens.
-I am still transitioning to all-natural products but already found a few gems here and there.
+I am still transitioning to all-natural products but have already found a few gems here and there.

-Some brands that stand out for the high quality of their products, cruelty-free policies, eco-conscious packaging, plus ethical sourcing are: Dab Herb Makeup & Skincare, Axiology, and Clean-Faced Cosmetics.
+Some brands that stand out for the high quality of their products, cruelty-free policies, eco-conscious packaging, plus ethical sourcing are Dab Herb Makeup & Skincare, Axiology, and Clean-Faced Cosmetics.

-Pretty sure my hair actually looks better.
+Pretty sure my hair looks better.

 Here are some of my favourite zero waste travel toiletries:

 - Consider using a Bamboo Toothbrush!
-The one linked is really good but you have many options.
+The one linked is really good, but you have many options.
 When you think of all the plastic toothbrushes an average person can use and dispose of, it is obvious how this small change can make a big difference.